aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/autofilter/match-all-blank-cells-in-the-list/_index.md

 ---
 title: "Match all blank cells in an Excel worksheet"
 second_title: "Document"
-linktitle: "Match blank cell"
+linktitle: "Match all blank cells"
 type: docs
 url: /autofilter/match-all-blank/
 aliases: [/match-all-blank-cells-in-the-list/]
-keywords: "Aspose.Cells Cloud, Excel blank cells, autoFilter match blanks, REST API, worksheet filter"
+keywords: "Aspose.Cells, match blank cells, auto filter, REST API, Excel, cloud"
-description: "Learn how to use Aspose.Cells Cloud REST API to match all blank cells in an Excel worksheet's auto‑filter list.
-Includes request details, cURL example, and SDK code snippets for multiple languages."
+description: "Learn how to use Aspose.Cells Cloud REST API to filter and match all blank cells in an Excel worksheet.
+Includes endpoint, parameters, authentication steps, cURL example, and SDK snippets for C#, Java, Python, and more."
 weight: 100
 ---